rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 ## Enable App Protect for an Ingress Resource

-You can enable and configure NGINX App Protect on a per-Ingress-resource basis.
+You can enable and configure NGINX App Protect on the Custom Resources (VirtualServer, VirtualServerRoute) or on the Ingress-resource basis.
 To do so, you can apply the [App Protect annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.

 ## App Protect Policies